AdamBrodzinski/react-ive-meteor/readme.md

 - app is ready

-However if your app looks very *'app like'* and not *'webpage like'*, using 100% React views is probably a better approach.
+However if your app looks very *'app like'* (Spotify, Slack, etc...) and not *'page like'*, using 100% React views is a better approach.
 See the `full-react` branch to see how you can render React views in using the React-Router module.

 <br>